Discover global hiring strategies from leading recruitment platforms

 Step 5: Accounting

 As per the Venezuela payroll guide, since staff salaries are a company’s highest cost, they must be documented.
-Maintaining the company’s finances regarding employee compensation is known as payroll accounting.
+Maintaining the company’s finances regarding salary compensation is known as payroll accounting.

 Step 6: Distribute employee salaries